The ultimate guide to the Innovative Finance ISA

 * 'Major' refers to firms previously operating under interim permissions

 Section 2: Benefits, tax efficiencies and allowances

 Despite some levels of frustration with the delay in the launch of the IFISA, there can be no question about the long-term benefits the new wrapper will bring.
 For P2P income earned outside an IFISA, the investor may be required to declare these to HMRC via a self-assessment tax return, with the gains being taxable at the individual’s marginal rate.
 The advent of the IFISA will thus, for many investors, take P2P income out of tax.
 Here we summarise the benefits of the IFISA, along with another useful tax efficiency.

 Benefits of the IFISA

 Quite simply, the implications from a tax perspective are significant with the IFISA.
-Being able to shield P2P income from tax on annual subscriptions of up to £15,240 (for the 2016/17 tax year – potentially £20,000 from April 2017) will be music to the ears of investors.
+Being able to shield P2P income from tax on annual subscriptions of up to £20,000 (for the 2017/18 tax year) will be music to the ears of investors.
 Bear in mind that the ISA allowance doesn’t include transfers of ISA funds accumulated in previous years, nor does it include interest earned and compounded, so all gains can take their place in the wrapper without ‘using up’ any part of an individual’s ISA allowance.